llmsystem/llmsystem2024spring/docs/FAQ.md

 **A:** Yes.
 11685, 11667, 10601, 10701, 10707, 10714, 10715, 10617, 18786, 15642 are acceptable.

+**Q: I took deep learning on coursera, does it count?**

+**A:** The deep learning course on coursera is not equivalent to 12 credit deep learning course at CMU.
+It does not contain enough hands-on practice and project.

 **Q: how heavy will this course be (in terms of hours/week)?**

 **A:** Depending on your prior knowledge and courses, it would be 12 hours if you have already taken both 11785 and 11711, and have knowledge about distributed computing and high performance computing (an undergraduate distributed system class).
 It will be 20 hours or more if you have no experience in C++/CUDA programming.